COVID-19 Virtual Visits

 Through our program, patients:

-According to the American Heart and Stroke Associations, stroke rehabilitation in an inpatient facility, like Mercy General Hospital's program, provides patients the best outcomes.
+According to the American Heart and Stroke Associations, rehabilitation in an inpatient facility, like Mercy General Hospital's program, provides patients the best outcomes.
 Mercy General Hospital Acute Rehab's focus to help patients reach independence has led to some of the highest success rates in the region.

 Patients Discharged to Home/Board & Care